mr-reb00t/elrond-monitor/README.md

 # elrond-monitor
-Monitoring and reporting the health sattus of an Elrond node
+Monitoring and reporting the health status of an Elrond node